Grantmaking Trusts and Foundations

 There are some 7,500 - 10,000 registered trusts and foundations in the UK (depending on your definitions).
 There are a small number of large grantmakers which give out public money - e.g., The Big Lottery is the single largest grant maker in the UK giving out around £650 million each year; while the various Arts Councils in England, Scotland, Wales and N. Ireland distribute around £500 million of Grants-in-Aid from central government money.
 There are also a large number of "private" grantmakers which may be set up and run by companies, families or individuals.

-NEW: Foundation Giving Trends 2017
+The Foundation Giving Trends series

 The Foundation Giving Trends series is a longitudinal analysis of the top 300 UK grant-making foundations - their giving, income and assets.